pramodatre/detectofftopictweets/README.md

 * If the projects runs wihtout any build errors, you are aready to play with this project

 Disclaimer:
-* This code was salvaged from a crashed machine and hence incomplete
+* This code does't have any quality checks and doesn't follow any software engineering principles